Sterno

-Sterno is a brand of jellied, denatured alcohol sold in a can and meant to be burned directly in its can.
-Its primary uses are in food service for buffet heating, in the home for fondue, and as a chafing fuel for heating chafing dishes.
+Sterno is a brand of jellied denatured alcohol sold in and meant to be burned directly in its can.
+Popular both in commercial food service and home entertainment, its primary uses are as a fuel for heating chafing dishes in buffets and serving fondue.
 Other uses are for portable stoves and as an emergency heat source.
-It is also a popular fuel for use with toy and model steam and other external combustion engines.
+It is also used with toy and model steam and other external combustion engines.

-The flame is typically lighted with a match or lighter and extinguished by placing the lid over the can to starve it of air.
-When the lid is missing, a spatula or saucer suffices to snuff out the flame.
+The flame is typically lit with a match or lighter and extinguished by placing the lid over the can to starve it of air, though any noncombustible cover will do.

 History

 The Sterno brand and trademark is owned by Sterno Products, a portfolio company of Westar Capital LLC, based in Corona, California.
 The brand was purchased from Blyth, Inc. in late 2012.
 Blyth had acquired the business from Colgate-Palmolive in 1997.

-The name comes from that of the original manufacturer, S. Sternau & Co. of Brooklyn, New York, a maker of chafing dishes, coffee percolators and other similar appliances since 1893.
+The name comes from that of the original manufacturer, S. Sternau & Co. of Brooklyn, New York, a maker of chafing dishes, coffee percolators and similar appliances since 1893.
 It had previously applied the name to its "Sterno-Inferno" alcohol burner.
 In 1918, it promoted its Sterno Stove as being a perfect gift for a soldier going overseas.
 In his book With the Old Breed, E. B. Sledge describes its use on the battlefields of the Pacific Theatre in 1944 and 1945.

-Invented around 1900, Sterno is made from ethanol denatured by adding methanol, water, and an amphoteric oxide gelling agent, plus a dye that gives it a characteristic pink color.
+Discovered around 1900 as a byproduct of the nitrocellulose manufacturing process, Sterno is made from ethanol denatured by adding methanol, water, and an amphoteric oxide gelling agent, plus, in recent decades, a safety dye that gives it a characteristic pink color.
 The methanol is added to denature the product, which is intended to make it too toxic for consumption.
 Designed to be odorless, a 7 oz can will burn for up to two hours.
-It was discovered as a byproduct of the nitrocellulose manufacturing process.